 We recently shared news about how the Deaffest team had been very busy organising the signed song music video project, which took place recently in Birmingham from 20th to 23rd April 2017.

 Music Video Producer Stacy Lawrence and Performing Artist Rosa Lee Timm travelled all the way from the USA to join the pre-production meeting, which took place on Thursday 20th April.
-Executive Directors Nikki Stratton and Marilyn Willrich, Film Director Bim Ajadi, Director of Photography Alexandra Boanta, Production Manager Jack Smallwood, Choreographer Chris Fonseca and PR Liaison Officer Lou Parrott attended the meeting and it was a great start to the project.
+Zebra Uno & Zebra Access‘ Directors Nikki Stratton and Marilyn Willrich who took on the role as Executive Directors in this project, Film Director Bim Ajadi, Director of Photography Alexandra Boanta, Production Manager Jack Smallwood, Choreographer Chris Fonseca and PR Liaison Officer Lou Parrott attended the meeting and it was a great start to the project.
 The discussion took place throughout the full day, with both expertise and many great ideas and being shared amongst the group, who were exploring various ways of collaborating on the project.
 With just three days to produce the video, there was certainly no time to rest on our laurels!

 The music video project, the first of its kind to be produced in the UK, involved a collaboration of deaf artists from the USA and the UK coming together to give young deaf people an opportunity to learn about the different cultures and languages, and to be inspired by the artists.
 The Deaf Film Camp in America, which was founded by Stacy Lawrence, inspired the idea of the music video project and, while we’re passionate about supporting and developing the talents of deaf people, we wanted this project to specifically empower young deaf people and allow them to express themselves through dancing and signing to songs, as well as to meet role models and enjoy themselves.